GNOME/nautilus/README.md

 # Runtime dependencies
 - [Bubblewrap](https://github.com/projectatomic/bubblewrap) installed.
 Used for security reasons.
-- [Tracker](https://gitlab.gnome.org/GNOME/tracker) properly set up and with all features enabled.
+- [Tracker (including tracker-miners)](https://gitlab.gnome.org/GNOME/tracker) properly set up and with all features enabled.
 Used for fast search and metadata extraction, starred files and batch renaming.

 ## Mailing List